 Taking Friday off and having Monday as a U.S. holiday, we drove north into Canada to a small town called Ymir with a group of friends.
 It was my first helicopter ride to ski, which took us to the remote Ymir Backcountry Lodge in the Kootenays.
 We didn’t have to share the untracked snow with anyone else.
 It was so good, we already have our reservations for next year.

-Thanks to President’s Day in the U.S., we took a long weekend to ski at Lake Louise and Sunshine Village with the Mountain Collective pass, along with Kicking Horse and Revelstoke.
+Thanks to President’s Day in the U.S., we took a long weekend to ski at Lake Louise and Sunshine Village with the Mountain Collective pass (check out: 13 Tips to Get the Most of Your Mountain Collective Pass), along with Kicking Horse and Revelstoke.
 Kicking Horse got me into steep skiing and is one my favorite new resorts of the season.

 After months of talking about doing a Mountain Collective road trip, a resort pass for various resorts throughout the country, we finally hit the road for a week away from work.
 Jackson Hole, Alta, Snowbird, and Sun Valley were on all on the itinerary.
 Even though it was snowing 10-plus inches at home, we were still excited to see new resorts.
 Adding a day in the backcountry, we joined friends to ski Wimpy’s in Grand Teton National Park.